MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/utilities.md

 ### Example

 In the following figure, a simple expression (`2 + 2`) is evaluated.
-The `$_` property is then evaluated, which contains the same value.
+The `$_` property is then evaluated, which contains the same value:

 :::image type="content" source="../media/console-arithmatic.msft.png" alt-text="$_ is the most recently evaluated expression." lightbox="../media/console-arithmatic.msft.png":::

 In the following figure, the evaluated expression initially contains an array of names.
-Evaluating `$_.length` to find the length of the array, the value stored in `$_` becomes the latest evaluated expression, `4`.
+Evaluating `$_.length` to find the length of the array, the value stored in `$_` now becomes the latest evaluated expression, `4`:

-`$_` changes when new commands are evaluated:

 :::image type="content" source="../media/console-array-length.msft.png" alt-text="$_ changes when new commands are evaluated." lightbox="../media/console-array-length.msft.png":::